 Coconut, Pecan & Date Rusks (Vegan)

 The acid in the discard and in the cultured coconut turbocharge the reaction of the baking powder to produce light, easy to bite, crunchy rusks.
-The baking soda also calms the acidity down and brings out that delicious coconut flavour right out in front.
+The baking powder also calms the acidity down and brings out that delicious coconut flavour right out in front.

 - 400g Motherdough discard